 If you use our Site, Systems or services while you are outside the EEA or the UK, your information may be transferred outside the EEA/UK in order to provide you with those services.

 How long we keep personal information

 If we collect your personal information, the length of time we retain it is determined by a number of factors including the purpose for which we use that information and our obligations under other laws.
 We do not retain personal information in an identifiable format for longer than is necessary.

 We may need your personal information to establish, bring or defend legal claims.
-For this purpose, we will always retain your personal information for 2 years after the date it is no longer needed by us for any of the purposes listed under How We Use Personal Information above.
+For this purpose, when acting as a controller we will always retain your personal information for 2 years after the date it is no longer needed by us for any of the purposes listed under How We Use Personal Information above.
 The only exceptions to this are where:

 The law requires us to hold your personal information for a longer period, or delete it sooner;

 You exercise your right to have the information erased (where it applies) and we do not need to hold it in connection with any of the reasons permitted or required under the law (see further Erasing your personal information or restricting its processing below); or

 In limited cases, the law permits us to keep your personal information indefinitely provided we put certain protections in place.